ZhukAleksandr/Quiz-React/quiz/src/assets/initialConditions/text.md

 For now we only focus on creating the UI part without any actual logic, we will add it later on -->

+[-] ha3 In this homework we will add navigation to our app.
+Firstly we need to create a new empty screen, which later will be a Statistics screen (not adding anything there for now).
+After that we need to add navigation to our app.
+For now we are adding following navigation actions:

+[-] Upon pressing the “Start quiz” button from the first screen we navigate to the main quiz screen.
+(With mock data for now) [-] Upon pressing the “End quiz” button on the main quiz screen we should see a modal window with some text and 2 buttons - “Cancel” and “Confirm”.
+[-] Upon pressing “Cancel” button, we just close this modal window [-] Upon pressing “Confirm” button we need to navigate user back to configuration screen [-] After answering the last question or if timer ends on the main quiz screen, we need to navigate users to the result screen
+[-] On the result screen upon pressing the “Choose another quiz” button we need to navigate users to quiz configuration screen
+[-] On the result screen upon pressing the “Restart quiz” button we need to navigate users to main quiz screen and restart current quiz (with mock data for now)
+[-] On the configuration scream upon pressing the “See my statistics” button we need to navigate to the newly created empty statistics screen